Stuart Forster reviews the process of creating a Professional Line photobook using software from Saal Digital.

 After adding content and reviewing the page layout of my photobook, I was prompted to choose the paper type for the pages (glossy) and to select a cover.
 I chose a Perspex cover on a black, leather-bound book.

 Shortly after placing my order for the book I received an email stating that the estimated delivery date would be two weeks later.
-In fact, DHL delivered my order in just a week.
+In fact, the DHL photobook delivery was just a week after placing the order..

 The paper is thick, feels good to the touch and the quality of the image reproduction is high.
 The result is a photobook that I’m genuinely proud to leaf through.